dannydacosta/RetinalSampling/README.md

 # RetinalSampling
 Explore primate visual cortex principles.
 Repository is linked to the paper "Unlocking the Primate Visual Cortex Secrets," objectively analyzes eccentricity, spatial frequency, and radial bias.

-All stimuli for running the experiments can be retrieved from OSFHome (https://osf.io/r62j7).
+All stimuli necessary for conducting the experiments are accessible on OSFHome (https://osf.io/r62j7).
+Please download the file and extract the "stimuli" folder into the primary directory of the experiment.